legend-exp/legend-prodenv/README.md

   -r               create a production cycle under prod-ref
 ```

-The` testenv-init.sh` script generates a new production cycle in `prodenv/prod-usr`.
-This includes the directory structure and a few configuration files.
-It will also download a fresh version of `pygama`, `pyfcutils`, and `legend-dataflow-hades` from either the legend-exp organization (default) or a fork (specified through the option `-o organization-name`).
-It is possible to specify which branch to checkout through the `-b branch-name` option.
-When the option
+The only mandatory option of the script is `prod_tag`, i.e. the name of the production cycle.
+The scripts
+generates a file-system structure under `./prod-usr/prod_tag/` and, by default, it clones:
+* `legend-dataflow-hades` under `./prod-usr/prod_tag/dataflow`
+* `pygama` under `./prod-usr/prod_tag/src/python/pygama`
+* `pyfcutils` under `./prod-usr/prod_tag/src/python/pyfcutils`
+By default, all packages are downloaded from the the `legend-exp` organization and set to the `master` branch.
+The name of the organization and branch name can set with the `-o organization-name` and `-b branch-name` options.
+Users might consider to fork all these packages and set as organization their github username.

-`-p path/to/my-src-dir` is specified, `pygama` and `pyfcutils` are not downloaded by linked to an existing src directory whose path gets stored in `config.json`.
-The option `-c` allows to customize the singularity container to be used for the data production.
+When the option `-p path-to-custom-src-dir` is specified, `pygama` and `pyfcutils` are not downloaded.
+The path to the custom src directory is stored in `config.json`.
+The custom directory should contains a `pygama` and `pyfcutils` folder.

+The option `-c` allows to select the path of a specific singularity container.

-After initialization, the production cycle structure looks like this:
+The structure of the production cycle is:
 ```
 .
 ├── config.json